gelora bung karno – from a heritage sports complex to a modern public park

 Load video

-With this video for Contested Modernities, Marai Rosantina and Gregorius Yolodi from d-associates reflect on the process of the Gelora Bug Karno Sports Complex renovation and discuss the result with several people involved.
+With this video for Contested Modernities, Maria Rosantina and Gregorius Yolodi from d-associates reflect on the process of the Gelora Bug Karno Sports Complex renovation and discuss the result with several people involved.

 In 1958, the Asian Games Federation appointed Jakarta to host the 4th Asian Games 1962.
 In order to provide adequate infrastructure to hold international sports championships, the construction of a sports complex amongst other structures was mandatory.
 This marked the start of vital developments in Jakarta, most importantly the Gelora Bung Karno Sports Complex (GBK), which, along with other city markers, became an important part of the daily life of Jakartans.
 The Asian Games and the design of GBK not only significantly shaped the face of Jakarta and Indonesia as a nation, it also made an important contribution to the richness of architecture in Indonesia.